Billmate/opencart/README.md

-# Billmate Payment Gateway for Magento
+# Billmate Payment Gateway for Opencart
 By Billmate AB - http://billmate.se/

 Documentation with instructions on how to setup the plugin can be found at https://billmate.se/plugins/manual/Installation_Manual_Opencart_Billmate.pdf